AppleGreen Cottage

 Comparing a mug rug vs coaster, a coaster is usually smaller and will only hold one glass or cup.
 And what a great way to use your scraps!

-In total, you'll need a quarter yard of fabric (can be scraps), plus some batting to make one mug rug.
-(I added Cutting instructions into tutorial Step 2 below)
+You'll just need a quarter yard of fabric (can be scraps) plus some batting to sew a mug rug.

-When choosing the fabric for mug rugs, or placemats, make sure to consider getting more, just to make an adorable set with one of these best free table runner patterns.
+When choosing fabric for mug rugs or placemats, grab a little extra - it's an easy way to turn them into a matching set with one of these free table runner patterns, too.

-- Odif 505 for temporary spray-basting the layers.
-Ignore if you don't have it, and use safety pins instead.
+• Odif 505 for temporary spray-basting the layers.
+Ignore it if you don't have it, and use safety pins instead.

 How To Make a Mug Rug